keenkrozzy/Prophecy/README.md

 ### Notes

-Arid shrublands has place-holder apparel while I test some things.
-Still need to make Classes to handle item generation.
+Currently working on the Pawn Card Edit buttons.

 ### Acknowledgements

-Spdskatr, Why_is_that, Erdelf, and Xen from the #rimworld-mod-development channel on the Rimworld Discord.
+Spdskatr, Why_is_that, Erdelf, Xen, and Mehni from the #rimworld-mod-development channel on the Rimworld Discord.

  Harmony

  MIT License

+ Visual Studio Community Edition

+ Notepad++

+ ILSpy

+ Gimp

+ Google Drive

+ GitHub